Tailor-made Tour 16 days from £3135 per person

 The ruined city of Golconda, the largest and most impressive stronghold of the Deccan region, rises from scrubland 11km west of Hyderabad.
 Encircled by massive crenelated ramparts...

 The grandest Islamic buildings in the Deccan region are to found in Bijapur, capital of the Adil Shahis.
-Fuelled by its monopoly over the trade in Arabian horses through Goa, the ...
+Fuelled by its monopoly over the trade in Arabian horses, the Sultanate be...

 A thousand years before Vijayanagar reached its zenith, the Chalukya Dynasty carved a series of beautiful capitals from the rugged sandstone hills of northern Karnataka.
 Although ...